jhumelsine/jhumelsine.github.io/_posts/2024-08-11-jobsearch.md

 I was laid off in late 2003 in the wake of the dot-com bubble burst.
 The unemployment office staff was constantly reminding us that finding our next job was our full-time job.
 I was getting no responses to my job search inquiries.
 Focusing all your time on a job search in a weak job market is too depressing.

 Finding your next job is a part-time job.
 Keep the job search alive, but don’t spend your entire day doing it.
 Advance your job search by doing at least three things each day, such as:
-* Network with a past coworker.
+* Network with a past coworker
-* Investigate a company that looks interesting.
+* Investigate a company that looks interesting
-* Apply for a position.
+* Apply for a position
-* Work on your resume.
+* Work on your resume
-* Practice interviewing skills.
+* Practice interviewing skills

 ## Automate Your Job Search
 Update your LinkedIn status to __open to work__.
 Post your resume on other job sites.
 Let others know that you’re in the job market.